fdevi3-mle/french-road-accidents/README.md

 + Provide an Inference Endpoint
 + Containerize the Inference system
 + Monitor the Inference system via Prometheus and Grafana DashBoards
-+ Provide an Authentication System for __Admin__ Retraininng
++ Provide an Authentication System for __Admin__ Retraining

 #### NOTE:
 The project uses a bunch of external tools which require __Authentication__ Tokens.
-For eg (Mapbox, Neptune, Evidently) etc. These must be obtained separtely.
-Any tokens accidently left in the repo will expire on the ~ 28 March 2025 and will not be renewed.
+For eg (Mapbox, Neptune, Evidently) etc. These must be obtained separately.
+Any tokens accidentally left in the repo will expire on the ~ 28 March 2025 and will not be renewed.

 Ideally one can make a `.env` file and put the __API__ tokens there .
 See `python-dotenv` library and the `utils.py` file for more details.